 In this paper we present an overview of the application of teletraffic methods for the planning of mobile communication networks.
-It is shown that there is a necessity for an accurate description of the spatial traffic in order to perform a demand based planning.
-To accomplish this task, a new traffic demand characterization concept based on a pattern of discretized demand nodes is presented.
-The spatial traffic distribution also plays an important role when designing networks according to new emerging standards like UMTS.
-Here, novel analytical models for performance evaluation are required, whether for the examination of the interference limited system capacity or the impacts of variable bit rate voice coding on the transportation over the interconnecting fixed network structure.
+It is shown that there is a necessity for accurate spatial traffic description in order to perform a demand based planning.
+To accomplish this task, a traffic demand characterization concept based on discretized demand nodes is presented.
+The spatial traffic distribution also plays an important role in planning networks according to new emerging standards like CDMA or UMTS, where novel analytical models for performance evaluation are required, whether concerning the interference limited capacity or the impacts of variable bit rate voice coding on the transportation over the interconnecting fixed network structure.
 It is also shown that a spatial characterization of the demand facilitates the application of discrete algorithms for locating base stations.

-1. Introduction
+1 Introduction

 Due to today's tremendous customer demand and rapid growth of mobile networks, with more and more carriers joining the market, the need for a systematic planning methodology has become essential.
 Furthermore, knowledge about customer behavior and measured traffic data have become more accurate to allow for detailed planning procedures.
-In conventional cellular planning emphasis is mainly laid on the radio planning aspects, i.e., selection of cell sites, frequency planning, and antenna design, which can be found in the majority of todays cellular network planning tools.
+In conventional cellular planning focus is mainly laid on the radio planning aspects, i.e., selection of cell sites, frequency planning, and antenna design, which can be found in the majority of today's cellular network planning tools.
 The major disadvantage of this approach is that it focuses almost exclusively on radio design aspects of cellular network planning while leaving considerations of teletraffic issues and customer behavior aspects out of scope.

-The aim of this paper is to discuss the importance of teletraffic issues in mobile network planning and present an approach to characterize customer demand and incoming traffic using a partitioning algorithm, the concept of discretized demand nodes [17].
-This results in a 2-dimensional representation of quasi-stationary offered traffic, which forms a basic requirement for traffic-oriented mobile network planning.
-The need of spatial traffic considerations is also demonstrated taking into account the elastic nature of coverage areas in CDMA [13] or the future Universal Mobile Communications System (UMTS).
+The aim of this paper is to discuss the importance of teletraffic issues in mobile network planning and present an approach to characterize customer demand and incoming traffic using a partitioning algorithm, the concept of discretized demand nodes.
+This results in a two-dimensional representation of quasi-stationary offered traffic, which forms a basic requirement for traffic-oriented mobile network planning.
+The need of spatial traffic considerations is also demonstrated taking into account the elastic nature of coverage areas in CDMA (or future UMTS).